Today we’re diving into how to foam roll and make your own foam roller.

 Fascia is an elastic connective tissue that covers muscle, organs, nerves, and blood vessels. it acts as a support system and helps to protect your muscles.
 It also allows everything to move without excessive friction.
 It’s sort of like vaseline or a pig… well, maybe not but I think you get me.

 Fascia is a combination of collegian and elastic fibers formed from fibroblasts that are found within the fascia.
 Fascia is what you’re attacking when you perform SMR.

 Exercise, overuse, non-use, stress, trauma, and lifestyle factors can cause certain parts of the body to become over or underdeveloped or tears in the fascia.
 When these things don’t heal properly they often cause discomfort and even pain and ain’t nobody got time for that!

-Poor technique when exercising, inflexibility, poor movement patterns, hydration levels, rest, and stress can also affect the fascia in your body.
+The poor technique when exercising, inflexibility, poor movement patterns, hydration levels, rest, and stress can also affect the fascia in your body.

-But seriously, some of the reported benefits of SMR include:
+Some of the reported benefits of SMR include:

 - Injury prevention

 - Remove knots